What is red cabbage?

 Cabbage is a high-fibre food, which for most of us is highly beneficial – it supports the digestive process and provides a fuel source for the healthy bacteria that reside in our gut.
 However, for some people, high-fibre foods may cause bloating and gas.
 This is especially relevant for those with inflammatory bowel disease (IBD), Crohn’s disease or ulcerative colitis.

 If you are on blood-thinning medication such as warfarin, your GP or registered dietitian may suggest you monitor the vitamin K foods (like cabbage) in your diet to ensure you eat similar amounts consistently.
 If in doubt, consult your GP before making any significant changes to what and how much you eat.

 How to buy the best red cabbage

-Ideally buy red cabbage when it is in season in the UK, so in the autumn months.
-It should be heavy and firm, and there should be little damage to the outer leaves.
-It’s ok if there is a little tear or mark as normally the first few outer leaves are thrown away before eating, but don’t buy any red cabbage that has large cuts in it, is black or going mouldy or soggy.
+Ideally, buy red cabbage when it is in season in the UK, in the autumn months.
+It should be heavy and firm and there should be little damage to the outer leaves.
+It’s okay if there is a little tear or mark, as normally the first few outer leaves are thrown away before eating, but don’t buy any red cabbage that has large cuts in it, is black or going mouldy or soggy.